Nevada Department of Education logo

 15. Time & Effort Reporting - One example of time and effort reporting – Provide personnel splits between funding sources and cost objectives if an employee works on more than one Federal award; a Federal award and non-Federal award; an indirect cost activity and a direct cost activity; two or more indirect activities which are allocated using different allocation bases; or an unallowable activity and a direct or indirect cost activity.

-16. Virtual Review Tool (emailed at the time of notification)
+16. Review Tool (template emailed at the time of notification)

 17. Intake Form